It feels wrong to say that girl-on-girl appreciation is having a moment.

 Any child who's had another keep a secret or lend a pair of swimming togs or apply ointment to a graze has felt the gentle power that comes with an all-female alliance.

-Perhaps nowhere so visually stimulating can we see this but the just-past weekend of Coachella.
+Perhaps nowhere so visually stimulating can we see this but the stage of 2019's Coachella.

 Unlike the hallowed grounds of Glastonbury or Burning Man, Coachella is often dismissed as a festival for extravagant exhibitionists.
 That 'real' music fans would never be concerned with the likes of press photographers or adhesive body jewels.